Where you can fly (Points 3 to 9)

 If you’re near the scene of an accident or similar emergency, you must keep out of the way and not do anything that could hamper the emergency services.

-Byelaws may restrict when and where you can fly from.
+Byelaws may restrict when you can fly and where you can fly from.

 Look out for local signs for information and contact details where you can find out more.
 Byelaws are unlikely to be shown on apps or drone websites.